 This is probably the easiest chicken soup you will make.
 It takes around 15 minutes to prepare and requires only 5 ingredients.
 It's also a great way to use up any leftover shredded chicken you may have.
 If you do not have any extra cooked chicken, rotisserie chicken would also work well.

-Finishing this chicken recipe with pesto, adds such a fresh flavor to this soup.
+Finishing this chicken recipe with pesto, adds such a fresh flavor to this one pot soup.
 Pesto also freezes really well, so you can always have it on hand.

 4. One Pot French Onion Soup